 Shelf life not only affects taste but also affects its appearance.
 As anyone who shops for produce can tell you, ugly vegetables fall to the bottom of the pile.

-For this reason, shippers must work closely with truckers to ensure punctual deliveries along the way.
-Clear communication between the shipper and trucker can be the difference between a truckload of fresh produce or a million-dollar mistake.
+For this reason, you must work closely with truckers to ensure punctual deliveries along the way.
+Clear communication between you and your trucker can be the difference between a truckload of fresh produce or a million-dollar mistake.

 In the cold chain logistics world, not all cold temperature is created equal.
 With perishable foods, exact temperatures matter.
 Different produce requires a specific temperature range.
 Even a change of one or two degrees can potentially spoil produce.
 Reefer containers are ideal for moving produce because their temperatures can be manually adjusted to stay within a target range during transportation.
 Reefer containers also have multiple temperature zones to transport various produce types simultaneously.